BLITZSCALE: Fast and Live Large Model Autoscaling with O(1) Host Caching: Detailed Design and Implementation

-When constructing the chains, a target instance may also cause interference in some corner cases, e.g., if the instance only use one GPU, and the GPU shares a NIC with another GPU (see {\fig{fig:gputopo}}) that runs a prefill.
-We only control the scale bandwidth usage (e.g., only use the half bandwidth) in this case (not shown in the algorithm) for simplicity.
-This is because without autoscaling, interference can still happen during normal workloads.
+Note that the order of nodes in the chain is important: we chose a decreasing order with respect to the aggregated link speed between nodes (Line 2, 5).
+This is because sending to nodes with higher bandwidth achieves a faster increase in the serving throughput.
+As shown in {\fig{fig:ring}} (b): suppose the source ($S$) sends parameters to $T2$ twice as fast as $T1$.
+A chain order of $S \rightarrow T2 \rightarrow T1$ is better than $S \rightarrow T1 \rightarrow T2$ because the downtime of $T2$ is only half.
+Note that the source can be a group of GPUs because GPUs typically have dedicated network cards in our setup.

+\stitle{Optimization: parallel sharded parameter transfer from multiple sources. \,} For a broadcast chain where the source and target contain GPUs with duplicated parameters, we further leverage the scale-up network to parallelize a transfer link. {\fig{fig:parallel-shards}} shows a concrete example.
+Suppose the source and target nodes have four GPUs each.
+For such a transfer, each source GPU only needs to forward 1/4 of the sharded parameters to each target GPU, where the target GPUs can use NVLink-based AllGather to get the full parameters.
+This reduces the scaling time to 1/4 as the NVLink AllGather time is negligible.

-\subsection{Efficient live autoscaling with zigzag scheduling}
+\subsection{Efficient live autoscaling with ZigZag scheduling}

-\stitle{Selecting instances for live scaling. } After getting the chains from Algorithm~\ref{alg:plan}, we will select instances to participate in live autoscaling.
-The selection criteria is twofold: (1) the necessity of live autoscaling, i.e., when a stop-the-world scaling will cause SLO violation and (2) the presence of overloaded instance since live autoscaling requires a cooperation from it.
+\nospacestitle{Selecting instances for live scaling. \,} After getting the chains from Algorithm~\ref{alg:alg-plan}, we select instances to participate in live autoscaling based on the following criteria: (1) the necessity of live autoscaling, i.e., when a stop-the-world scaling will cause SLO violation and (2) the presence of overloaded instance that can cooperate.
 Both are readily available: (1) we can profile the relationship between load speed and SLO violation in {\fig{fig:motiv-scale-speed}} for the judgement and (2) autoscaling is typically triggered when the system is overloaded.
-Specifically, for each overloaded instance, we will identify an instance in the chain following the above criteria, which is typically the tail instance as it typically has the slowest link.
+Thus, for each overloaded instance, we will identify an instance in the chain that satisfies (1), typically the tail instances in the chains as it has the slowest link.